ibm-cloud-docs/containers/cs_storage_block.md

 To remove the plug-in:

-1. Find the name of the block storage helm chart that you installed in your cluster.
+1. Find the name of the block storage Helm chart that you installed in your cluster.
    ```
    helm ls | grep ibmcloud-block-storage-plugin
    ```